Meet the Cottontails – Hopping down the bunny trail!

 We declare this the year of the rabbit.
 These underrated critters are so much more than cuddly good looks.
 There’s a lot to learn from bunnies (just keep reading).
 Get ready to meet the most adorable 4-footed family around.
 We’re jumping with joy over these Easter décor arrivals–exclusive to Country Door.
 But beware, buying one Cottontail can lead to more.
 They seem to breed like, well, rabbits.

+Inspired by Beatrix Potter’s irresistible bunnies, these adorable cottontail Easter pieces are handmade using natural sisal fiber.
 Each Cottontails piece starts with a lightweight molded foam core.
-Natural sisal fiber is meticulously placed and shaped by hand-a complicated and time-consuming process to bring these rabbits to life.
+Natural sisal fiber is meticulously placed and shaped by hand – a complicated and time-consuming process to bring these rabbits to life.
 Sisal, a fiber derived from the agave plant, emits a subtle, fresh fragrance.

 The children’s classic “Peter Rabbit” was inspired by author Beatrix Potter’s pet rabbit, Benjamin Bouncer.
 Potter, an animal lover, was even known to take Benjamin for walks on a leash.